GuchiAtWork/Result-Scraper/README.md

 1. web scrape the results using a requests library (DONE)
 2. implement a function to calculate the missing grade if WAM has been updated (DONE)
 3. implement a scheduler
-4. web scrape dates of different semesters
+4. web scrape dates of different semesters (DONE)
 5. implement a function to change scheduler settings when current date is not between exam date and results arrival (10 minutes when between, 1 day when not)
 6. find a way to somehow send results of program to users via email